enkelprifti98/metal-isometric-xepa/README.md

 ![metro-server-selection](/images/metro-server-selection.png)

 Under the Operating Systems section, choose `Custom iPXE`.
 For the iPXE Script URL field you can provide anything as we won't actually be using it.
-In my case i'm passing the following URL:
+In my case I'm passing the following URL:

 ```
 http://boot.netboot.xyz